MaheshChandrra/CMPE255-Credit-Risk-Prediction/README.md

 **On Target label Data**:

-* Identifying total discre classes
+* Identifying total discrete classes
 * Analyzing and visualizing the distritbution of data by class
 * If imbalance is identified,upsampling or downsampling is implemented